The International Trade Blog Import Procedures

 Do these definitions apply for marking purposes?

 Usually!
-The exceptions are NAFTA and textiles.
-NAFTA and textiles have their own rules.
+The exceptions are textiles, which have their own rules.

 Products classified in chapters 50-63 of the HTS, along with a handful of other headings, are subject to country of origin rules detailed in the regulations at 19 CFR §102.21.
 These rules are similar to the above but incorporate processes unique to the textile trade.
 If the product is a textile from Israel, read a bit further in 19 CFR §102.22 for specialized origin rules.